-But it takes more than food to end hunger.
-We bring together the experiences of food banks in our network, and their communities, to challenge the structural economic issues that lock people in poverty and to campaign for change to end hunger and poverty for good.
+That’s why we work with food banks in our network, their communities and in coalition with other organisations to challenge the structural economic issues that lock people in poverty and to campaign for change.

 Find out more about the research we do to support our campaigns here.

-Lift the Ban fights for giving people asylum the right to work in the UK.
+Lift the Ban is a coalition of 200 organisations fighting for people seeking asylum to be given the right to work in the UK.
 Right now, people seeking refugee status can’t work while they wait for a decision on their claim, instead having to live on just £5.39 per day.
-We think that’s wrong, and want people seeking asylum to be able to use their skills and live in dignity.
+That’s wrong.
+People seeking asylum should be able to use their skills and live in dignity.

-Stop the #DebtThreats is supported by organisations like Mind, Citizens Advice, Missing People, and StepChange.
-Research from the Money and Mental Health Policy Institute warns that over 100,000 people in debt attempt suicide every year in England – and letters from creditors can be a contributing factor.
-We want the Government to create new rules requiring creditors to use easy-to-understand language in their letters and signpost people to sources of support for their debt.
+Stop the #DebtThreats is a coalition calling on the Government to create new rules requiring creditors to use easy-to-understand language in their letters and signpost people to sources of support for their debt.